AayushGrover101/quantum_teleportation/README.md

-# Quantum Teleportation: Leveraging Quantum Entanglement to Teleport The State of One Qubit to Another
+# Quantum Teleportation: leveraging quantum entanglement to teleport the state of one qubit to another